 We have a strong, market-focused management team that has extensive experience and expertise in a range of areas, including marketing, finance, telecommunications and technology.
-Under the leadership of our senior management team, we have, among other things, improved penetration of our Internet access service, our subscription-based OTT entertainment service and our mobile telephony services, including through the successful build-out and launch of our mobile telephony network and upgrade to LTE-A and 5G technologies.
+Under the leadership of our senior management team, we have, among other things, improved penetration of our subscription-based OTT entertainment service and our mobile telephony services, including through the successful build-out and launch of our mobile telephony network and upgrade to the LTE technology.